-Pence declares support for Venezuela protesters rising up against Maduro: 'We are with you!'
+Trump administration declares support for Venezuela uprising against Maduro: 'We are with you!'

 Vice President Pence and other top-ranking members of the Trump administration voiced their full support Tuesday for Venezuelan opposition leader Juan Guaidó as he led a contingent of heavily armed troops into the streets of Caracas amid a call for the military to rise up and oust the South American nation’s disputed president, Nicolás Maduro.